Unidata/MetPy/docs/source/developerguide.rst

 The documentation is hosted by `Read the Docs <http://metpy.readthedocs.org>`_.
 The docs are built automatically from ``master`` as well as for the tagged versions on github. ``master`` is used for the ``latest`` documentation, and the latest tagged version is used for the ``stable`` documentation.
+To see what the docs will look like on RTD, you also need to install the ``sphinx-rtd-theme`` package.

 -----------
 Other Tools